dcc5480/NEID-Research/README.md

 ## test21.py
 Runs process on a 3-day group.
 If it finishes running process, then it renames its respective "lastProcess" file to "lastProcess_done" to indicate that multiMultiProcess doesn't need to try to continue processing this group.

+## log (example file included here)
+Includes info from fidoSearch, including days downloaded and errors.
+This file tends to be large.

+## multilog (example file included here)
+Includes timestamps for when test21.py, multi.py, multiMultiProcess, and multiProcess start and finish.
+Generally best for troubleshooting issues.